 • 18% in the placebo group.

-Placebo was significantly inferior in efficacy in both groups (P < 0.001).
+Placebo was significantly less effective in both groups (P < 0.001).

-Adverse events were reported in 64% of patients receiving placebo, 70% of patients receiving quarterly fremanezumab, and 71% of patients receiving fremanezumab monthly.
-Adverse events were of mild to moderate intensity in 95-96% of patients in the 3 groups.
-The most common side effects were pain at the injection site.
-These occurred in 30% of patients receiving fremanezumab every three months, 26% receiving fremanezumab monthly, and 28% of patients receiving placebo.
-Adverse events led to discontinuation of the study in 1% of the quarterly group, 2% in the monthly group and 2% in the placebo group.
+Adverse events were reported in 64% of patients receiving placebo, 70% of patients receiving fremanezumab every three months, and 71% of patients receiving fremanezumab every month.
+These adverse events were of mild to moderate intensity in 95–96% of patients across all three groups.
+The most common adverse event was injection site pain, occurring in 30% of patients receiving fremanezumab every three months, 26% receiving it every month, and 28% receiving placebo.
+Adverse events led to study discontinuation in 1% of patients in the quarterly group, 2% in the monthly group, and 2% in the placebo group.

-Patients may continue treatment with the antibody after completion of the double-blind study to analyze efficacy and safety over long-term use.
+Patients can continue treatment with the antibody after completion of the double-blind study to analyze its efficacy and safety over long-term use.
 The study results are consistent with previous dose-finding studies in chronic migraine.
-The authors express that further studies are needed in patients with migraine and its common comorbidities.
+The authors state that further studies are needed in patients with migraine and its common comorbidities.

-Erenumab shows attack reduction in phase 3 study in episodic migraine.
+Erenumab shows a reduction in attacks in a phase 3 study in episodic migraine.

-In the same issue of the New England Journal of Medicine on November 29, 2017, new data on erenumab in the prevention of episodic migraines are also published.
-Erenumab was administered subcutaneously at 4-week intervals at a dosage of 70 mg or 41 mg.
-The analysis showed that the antibody significantly reduced the frequency of migraines, the effect of migraines on daily activities and the need for the use of acute migraine medications over a 6-month period.
+In the same issue of the New England Journal of Medicine on November 29, 2017, new data on erenumab in the prevention of episodic migraine were also published.
+Erenumab was administered subcutaneously every four weeks at a dose of 70 mg or 41 mg.
+The analysis showed that the antibody significantly reduced migraine frequency, the impact of migraine on daily activities, and the need for acute migraine medication over a six-month period.

-955 patients were treated in the study.
-317 received erenumab 70 mg, 319 erenumab 140 mg and another 319 patients received drug-free placebo treatment.
-At the start of the study, the mean frequency was 8.3 migraine days per month.
+The study included 955 patients.
+317 received erenumab 70 mg, 319 received erenumab 140 mg, and the remaining 319 patients received a placebo.
+At the start of the study, the mean frequency of migraine days per month was 8.3.

 Rate of at least 50% reduction in migraine days per month compared before treatment with the frequency during the double-blind treatment phase (2)

 The efficacy parameters were analyzed after 4-6 months of treatment.
-The following results were shown:
+The following results were obtained:

 The number of migraine days was reduced by